cjhnbls/pipelinedb-doc-cn/integrations.rst

 The repository for the extension is located `here <https://github.com/pipelinedb/pipeline_kafka>`_.
 Instructions for building and installing the extension can be found in the :code:`README.md` file.

-**pipeline_kafka** internally uses shared memory to sync state between background workers.
-Therefore it must be loaded as a shared library.
+**pipeline_kafka** internally uses shared memory to sync state between background workers, so it must be loaded as a shared library.
 You can do so by adding the following line to your :code:`pipelinedb.conf` file.
 If you're already loading some shared libraries, then simply add :code:`pipeline_kafka` as a comma-separated list.

 .. code-block:: pipeline